-Travel Nurse Assignments: Live Like a Local – Charlottesville, VA!
+Travel Nurse Assignments Charlottesville, VA: Live Like a Local!

 Welcome to Charlottesville, VA!
 Located in Central Virginia, Charlottesville has a rich history that dates back to colonial times.
 The city was home to three former U.S. Presidents: Thomas Jefferson, James Madison, and James Monroe, and their estates are now historical landmarks.
 Jefferson also founded The University of Virginia in Charlottesville, which was designated a UNESCO World Heritage Site.
 The city is known as a hub for outdoor recreation with Shenandoah National Park just minutes away.
 Plus, if you’re a vino lover, you’ll be in paradise with dozens of local wineries to choose from.
 Charlottesville has plenty of entertainment and relaxation opportunities to enjoy while on your travel nurse assignment.
+Do you find yourself asking “what’s it like in Charlottesville, VA?
 Come see for yourself what makes Charlottesville so charming!

 Looking for your next gig?
 Search our available jobs here!